Floorp-Projects/Floorp/taskcluster/docs/docker-images.rst

     image: taskcluster/decision:0.1.10@sha256:c5451ee6c655b3d97d4baa3b0e29a5115f23e0991d4f7f36d2a8f793076d6854

-Such images must always be referred to with both a version and a repo digest.
+Each image has a repo digest and a version.
+The repo digest is stored in the ``HASH`` file in the image directory and used to refer to the image as above.
-For the decision image, the repo digest is stored in the ``HASH`` file in the image directory and used to refer to the image as above.
-The version for both images is in ``VERSION``.
+The version is in ``VERSION``.

-The version file serves to help users identify which image is being used, and makes old versions easy to discover in the registry.
+The version file only serves to provide convenient names, such that old versions are easy to discover in the registry (and ensuring old versions aren't deleted by garbage-collection).

-The file ``taskcluster/docker/REGISTRY`` specifies the image registry to which the completed image should be uploaded.
+Each image directory also has a ``REGISTRY``, defaulting to the ``REGISTRY`` in the ``taskcluster/docker`` directory, and specifying the image registry to which the completed image should be uploaded.

 Docker Hashes and Digests
 .........................